Random matrices: Integrable systems

 \subsubsection{Hirota equation}

-Let us see how the orthogonality of orthogonal polynomial leads to powerful equations for Tau functions.
-Let $\vec t$ and $\vec{\tilde t}$ be two families of times, with $V(x)$ and $\tilde V(x)$ the corresponding potentials, and $p_k$ and $\tilde{p}_k$ the corresponding families of orthogonal polynomials.
-We have
+Orthogonality of orthogonal polynomials leads to bilinear equations for Tau functions, that we will now derive.
+Let us consider two families of times $(\vec t - \vec u , \vec t + \vec u)$, the associated potentials $(V^-, V^+)$, and the corresponding families of orthogonal polynomials $(p_n^-, p_n^+)$.
+We find the following equalities of formal series in $\vec u$,

-We have been able to exchange the integral over $\gamma$ and the residue, and to obtain a residue at $x=0$, by treating the integrand as a formal series in $\frac{1}{x}$.
-Using the expressions of $p_n$ and $\varphi_m$ in terms of Tau functions, we obtain